BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 These digest tree-preserving transformations allow the holder of an envelope-based document to selectively reveal parts of it to third parties without invalidating its signatures.
 It is also possible to produce proofs that one envelope (or even just the root digest of an envelope) necessarily contains another envelope by revealing only a minimum spanning set of digests.

 One of the most notable elements of these features is that any holder of an envelope can engage in the elision or encryption, not just the original creator.

 ## Feature: Privacy Protection

-As per RFC-6973 "Privacy Considerations" §5.2 & RFC-8280 "Research into Human Rights Protocol Considerations" §6.2.15 "Does the protocol provide ways for initiators to limit which information is shared with intermediaries?" we offer the following examples for improved privacy considerations through a variety of typical data-transfer methodologies, which together show a rough progression from less privacy-focused to more privacy-focused usages, all of which are possible with envelopes:
+As per {{-PRIVACY}} "Privacy Considerations for Internet Protocols" §5.2 & {{-HUMAN-RIGHTS}} "Research into Human Rights Protocol Considerations" §6.2.15 "Does the protocol provide ways for initiators to limit which information is shared with intermediaries?" we offer the following examples for improved privacy considerations through a variety of typical data-transfer methodologies, which together show a rough progression from less privacy-focused to more privacy-focused usages, all of which are possible with envelopes:

 * Privacy-Focused Data Transfer: structured data can be publicly released; data can be authenticated through signatures and validation; data can be differently elided for different sorts of queries; data can be released through a model of progressive trust by offering less elision over time; data can be further elided by later holders based on their own risk models; data can be entirely elided so that it's only visible to queries that know to ask for the data; data can be entirely elided so that it's only visible to queries if someone provides a hash and a proof that allows them to verify the data; data can be bundled to support herd privacy.